frankcaron/LocalLoyalty/readme.md

 ## Local Loyalty

 A small project for [Points](http://www.points.com)' internal "Dragon's Den"-esque competition.
 Uses Foursquare's push API to award points when a user checks in at a specific venue.

 ## Setup

 This impl requires the following:

 * An ngrok URL configured for an app on foursquare that points to your localhost/foursquare/push for push notification
-* A properties file located at `/Users/.../.lcp` named `lcp.properties` with the following format:

-        macAlgorithm=YOURVALHERE
-        macKey=YOURVALHERE
-        macKeyIdentifier=YOURVALHERE
-        lp_id=YOURVALHERE
+* An environment variable called CONFIG that points to your configuration file.
+  Take a look at sample.cfg for a good example of what you can configure

+## Pavement

+There are some convenience functions/scripts to help with the following:

+* delete db
+* set config

 ## Attributions